 </ul>

 Every article is now permanently one click from /articles/.
-No orphans.
+No orphans, ever.

 Step 4: Publish on a steady cadence

-Two articles a week, every week, beats ten articles one week followed by silence for three.
-Google’s crawl frequency follows your publish frequency; erratic shipping drops you to the lowest of the rates.
+Two or three articles a week, every week, beats ten articles in one week followed by three weeks of silence.
+Crawl demand tracks your real publish frequency; erratic shipping pulls you down to the lowest rate Google has observed.

 A forced calendar: